discordjs/guide/guide/creating-your-bot/event-handling.md

 client.login(token);
 ```

-Currently, the event listeners are in the `index.js` file.
-The `ready` event emits once when the `Client` becomes ready for use, and the `interactionCreate` event emits whenever an interaction is received.
+Currently, the event listeners are in the `index.js` file. <DocsLink path="class/Client?scrollTo=e-ready" /> emits once when the `Client` becomes ready for use, and <DocsLink path="class/Client?scrollTo=e-interactionCreate" /> emits whenever an interaction is received.
 Moving the event listener code into individual files is simple, and we'll be taking a similar approach to the [command handler](/creating-your-bot/command-handling.md).

 ## Individual event files

-Your folder structure should look something like this:
+Your project directory should look something like this:

 ```:no-line-numbers
 discord-bot/